PEXANE2/azure-docs.tr-tr/articles/ansible/ansible-vnet-peering-configure.md

 ## <a name="create-the-first-virtual-network"></a>İlk sanal ağı oluşturma

-Bu bölümdeki örnek PlayBook kodu şu şekilde kullanılır:
+Bu bölümdeki örnek oyun kitabı kodu aşağıdakileri yapmak için kullanılır:

 - Sanal ağ oluşturma
 - Sanal ağ içinde bir alt ağ oluşturma